CodersCampus/supportDocs/docs/item/CODER_PACKAGING_INSTRUCTIONS.md

 ---

-## Must Have Before Getting Set-Up
+## Must Haves Before Getting Set-Up

 1. **Java JDK 17** in your IDE/IDEA.
 If you don't, the **cp** app will not run.
 2. Eclipse IDE users need **Eclipse 2021-09 (4.21)** or later.
 If you don't, please install a newer version.